melbournebioinformatics/MelBioInf_docs/docs/tutorials/longread_sv_calling/longread_sv_calling.md

 ### Creating a summary (awk)

 Unfortunately, the VCF file format was not created to store structural variant information, and generally does a poor job.
-In its current state, is not very easy to quickly summarise our variant calls, as a lot of the important informaiton is shoved in the 'INFO' field.
+In its current state, it is not very easy to quickly summarise our variant calls, as a lot of the important information is shoved in the 'INFO' field.

 <img src="../media/vcf_info.png" style="display: block;
   margin-left: auto;